cloud-elements/hykes-docs/src/cloud-requirements.md

 ```
 |-- 3x all (16 vCPU, 64GB RAM, 512GB SSD)
 ```

+## OS Requirements
+All servers are assumed to have Ubuntu 14.04, CentOS 7, or RHEL 7 installed.
+Additionally, it is expected that a static IP be assigned, desired hostname configured, and at least one non-root admin account to perform all operations.
+A single virtual IP is needed for a high-availability load balancer setup.

 ## Firewall Requirements
 Software firewalls (i.e. iptables) are used to provide baseline protection.
 Hardware firewalls